 For tips on how to find online course materials check out our guide, Find Online Course Materials.

 If you have any copyright related questions connected to your online course content, please contact firstname.lastname@example.org.

 For instructors preparing online courses, we’ve curated a list of how-to videos you can add to your OWL courses.

 The Teaching and Learning team is available to provide library instruction to your students.
 Contact us to discuss instruction options in a virtual or blended environment.
 We can help you assemble key resources, integrate digital library materials into online courses or assignments, and develop content that will enhance student learning.

-For questions about Western’s COVID-19 policies and procedures, visit uwo.ca/coronavirus/.
+For questions regarding the university’s COVID-19 policies, updates, and procedures, visit uwo.ca/coronavirus/.